 - Increase the average order value.

-- Increase the number of subscribers.
+- Increase the subscriber numbers.

 But keep in mind, that many of these influence each other.
 For example, if your website’s traffic increases, but the bounce rate is still high, the conversion rate won’t improve.

 Revamping your existing website should be more than just giving it a fresh look.
 When setting the objectives, look into your website deeply, how does it function?
-Can your visitors find everything they’re looking for?
+Can your website visitors find everything they’re looking for?
 Does your website provide a smooth user experience on all devices?
 And that brings us to the next step in a website redesign.

 3 – Find out what’s working and what can be improved